 Fire & Smoke Damage

-- Avoid walking on damaged areas or sitting on furniture unless absolutely necessary.
+- Do not walk on damaged carpet or sit on upholstered furniture unless absolutely necessary.

-- Check and change your HVAC filter (furnace) and check to make sure that the blower is operating.
+- Change the HVAC filter (furnace) if the blower is operating.

-- Don’t attempt to wipe down or wash walls, furniture or other potentially absorbent/porous surfaces.
+- Do not attempt to wipe or wash walls or other absorbent/porous surfaces.

-- Check where water is coming from, but make no attempt to stop the flow.
-Instead, call a plumber immediately, or call us to recommend one in your area.
+- If you can’t stop the flow of water, contact a plumber immediately, or call us to recommend one in your area.

-- If possible, place foil or plastic below furniture legs to prevent rust or furniture stains on your flooring.
+- Place foil or plastic below furniture legs to prevent rust or furniture stains on flooring.

-- Look at the chart in your home’s fuse box and turn off the electricity to any affected rooms.
+- Turn off the electricity to any affected rooms.

-- Lift up your curtains and wrap them around the rod to prevent water circles.
+- Place draperies through coat hangers and hang them on the rod to prevent water circles.

-- Be careful and mind wet, slippery floors.
+- Be extremely careful on wet, slippery floors.

-- Carefully remove oriental or area rugs from wet areas.
+- Remove oriental or area rugs from wet carpet.

 Sewage Back flow

-- Do not clean any of the affected areas.
+- Do not attempt to clean any of the affected areas for health and safety reasons.

-- For safety and health reason, if you have to handle any contaminated materials, wear rubber gloves.
+- If you absolutely must handle contaminated materials, wear rubber gloves.

 - If possible, leave the premises until after cleanup and decontamination.

-- As soon as possible, call an Industrial Hygienist to have any mold growth evaluated, or call us and we’ll provide you with a recommendation.
+- Call an Industrial Hygienist to have the growth evaluated, or call us for a reliable recommendation of one in your area.

 - Turn off fans and HVAC systems.
-Air flow can disturb mold growth and spread unwanted spores to other areas of your home.
+Air flow may disturb mold growth and cause spores to become air borne and contaminate other areas.

-- If possible, seal, or close off the affected area until an expert arrives.
+- If possible, close off the area until a qualified inspection technician arrives.